fdazen/fda-documentation/reports.md

 In this section, we will guide you through all the reports that are available on your account.
+We have organized our reports into three sections:

+- Financial Reports will be most useful to the property's Accounting Department.
+- Operation Reports contain information that facilitate the property's daily operations.  - Manager Reports show data which is tailored made for the hotel's Internal Management.

 You can find here a brief description of what each report does and how it works, so as to facilitate your information search.
 We will also describe the potential benefits that each report brings to a hotel user and we will also outline some easy troubleshooting tecniques for end users.

 {{site.data.alerts.important}} As of December 2015 there is approximately a 30 minute delay between changes made to a folio and those changes being reflected on the reports.
 Our report database is located on a separate server that syncs once every 30 minutes. {{site.data.alerts.end}}